bucardo/bucardo_org/Bucardo/cli/list_table.md

 Shows a list of all tables, one per line, in alphabetical order.
 Also shows which database and syncs they belong to.
-The number at the start of the line is the internal id for the table, and is primarily used to feed to the [remove_table](/Bucardo/cli/remove_table) command.
+The number at the start of the line is the internal ID for the table, and is primarily used to feed to the [remove_table](/Bucardo/cli/remove_table) command.

 Usage: